timlee-netfos/get_detection_details/readme.md

 		- The ID of the REST API credentials
 	- {customer}_SECRET:
 		- The secret of the REST API credentials
-		- if add new customer , please add information to "customers.txt"

 # Reference
 - virustotal_api.py